11.70 BARRIER RAILS

 Consideration of the following construction problems and solutions will help to eliminate problems:

-A tendency to develop longitudinal cracks on an inside face about 75 mm (3 inches) down from the top is thought to be the result of rail tending to slump to the outside.
+A tendency to develop longitudinal cracks on an inside face about 3 inches down from the top is thought to be the result of rail tending to slump to the outside.
 The remedy:

 n Lower the slump

 n Increase consolidation through additional vibration

 n Adjust the machine's outside form to batter inward approximately 1 inch from bottom to top

 Reinforcement must be accurately placed and rigidly fastened.
 If cages are not rigid and braced diagonally in both transverse and longitudinal directions, problems can occur.
 The remedy:

 n Recommended Procedure